CouncilDataProject/speakerbox/README.md

 Where each recording has some or all of a set of speakers, for example:

--   0.wav -- contains speakers: A, B, C, D, E
+-   0.wav -- contains speakers: A, B, C
--   1.wav -- contains speakers: B, D, E
+-   1.wav -- contains speakers: A, C
--   2.wav -- contains speakers: A, B, C
+-   2.wav -- contains speakers: B, C
--   3.wav -- contains speakers: A, B, C, D, E
+-   3.wav -- contains speakers: A, B, C
--   4.wav -- contains speakers: A, C, D
+-   4.wav -- contains speakers: A, B, C
--   5.wav -- contains speakers: A, B, C, D, E
+-   5.wav -- contains speakers: A, B, C

 You want to train a model to classify portions of audio as one of the N known speakers in future recordings not included in your original training set.